wrld3d/ios-api-example/README.md

 Many other presets are available, allowing developers to create a distinctive and unique style for their maps.

 ![Four different seasons, weathers, and times of day](http://cdn2.eegeo.com/wp-content/uploads/2016/03/eegeo-four-seasons-themes.jpg)

+## Troubleshooting

+If you encounter any crashes or asserts during runtime, especially with a clean install, make sure you have the latest eeGeo pod by running the following:

+1. `pod update` - This might take a while
+2. `pod install` - To setup the latest pod

 ## Contributing